hanmosh/eeg-pipeline/README.md

 # Machine Learning Pipeline for Applied ML in Scientific Research

-### Author: Colin J. DuHamel | B.S. + M.S.
+### Author: Hannah Moshtaghi | B.S. + M.S.
 California Polytechnic State University, San Luis Obispo

 This repository contains a machine learning pipeline designed for applied machine learning tasks in scientific research.
 The pipeline includes data collection, preprocessing, model training, evaluation, and logging components to facilitate reproducible and efficient ML workflows.

 This pipeline offers a skeleton structure that can be customized for various scientific datasets and ML models, maintaining modularity and scalability.

+Adapted from Colin J. DuHamel's [pipeline](https://github.com/cjduhamel/pipeline)

 ## Usage